 - The strings may be difficult to tune and replace.

 Children discover colors intriguing.
 They also find instruments fascinating.
 How about mixing each in a colorful instrument?
 That is exactly the Mahalo Ukuleles Rainbow Series.
 Coming in a variety of “rainbow” colors, this affordable choice is one of the best ukuleles for kids still beginning out.
-By personalizing it to their very own style and embracing its lightweight, it is a cannot miss!
+It is a cannot miss by personalizing it to their own style and embracing its lightweight!

 Coming in a minimalistic design with dolphin-shaped tuners, this rainbow series soprano ukulele has obtained you and your kid covered with the basics of a ukulele for kids.
 For starters, it features the infamous Aquila Nylgut strings to make sure the warmest and brightest sounds keep your little one engaged.